Internet safety: Sextortion

 Sextortion, especially via the use of webcams, is a concern, especially for those who use webcams for flirting and cybersex.
 Often this involves a cybercriminal posing as someone else - such as an attractive person - initiating communication of a sexual nature with the victim.
 The victim is then persuaded to undress in front of a webcam, and may also be persuaded to engage in sexual behavior, such as masturbation.
 The video is recorded by the cybercriminal, who then reveals their true intent and demands money or other services (such as more explicit images of the victim, in cases of online predation), threatening to publicly release the video and send it to family members and friends of the victim if they do not comply.
 A video highlighting the dangers of sextortion has been released by the National Crime Agency in the UK to educate people, especially given the fact that blackmail of a sexual nature may cause humiliation to a sufficient extent to cause the victim to take their own life, in addition to other efforts to educate the public on the risks of sextortion.

-Doxing
+Doxxing

-Doxing is the act of sharing a person's private information over the internet without consent.
+Doxxing is the act of sharing a person's private information over the internet without consent.
 This information typically includes home addresses, phone numbers, and names.
-These attacks leave individuals vulnerable to threats and harassment offline, which can involve death threats.
+These attacks are often done with malicious intent, leaving individuals vulnerable to threats and harassment offline.
+Anonymity emboldens doxxers to expose this sensitive data, removing the fear of consequences for their actions.

+A form of doxing is known as swatting, where the doxxer falsely alerts the police to an attack occurring on the victim's premises.
+Swatting is a more extreme version of doxxing, as it directly puts the target in a tense situation with a SWAT team.
+This can cause physical harm to the target, and can negatively impact their reputation.